-Branch of Construction Wage Determinations

-Wage and Hour Division

-U.S. Department of Labor

-200 Constitution Avenue, N.W.

-Washington, DC 20210
+Branch of Construction Wage Determinations Wage and Hour Division U.S. Department of Labor 200 Constitution Avenue, N.W.
+Washington, DC 20210 review and reconsideration from the Wage and Hour Administrator (See 29 CFR Part 1.8 and 29 CFR Part 7).
+Write to:

 2.)
-If the answer to the question in 1.) is yes, then an
+If the answer to the question in 1.) is yes, then an interested party (those affected by the action) can request